 The Architect's Apprentice by Elif Shafak

-This Historical Fiction book shows the emotional side of the Architect and his 4 apprentices, just like the writer's other book "40 rules of Love" characters consider their profession as a work of God and dedicate the heart and soul to perform it.
-This book is stretched a bit in order to reveal feelings, love and connection between individuals.
-The only thing great about this book is the ending because it justifies the sufferings of the character Jahan, that he participated in the creation of the Iconic symbol of Love "Taj Mahal"
+This Historical Fiction book shows the emotional side of the Architect and his four apprentices, just like the writer's other book "40 rules of Love" characters consider their profession as a work of God and dedicate the heart and soul to perform it.
+This book is stretched a bit to reveal feelings, love and connection between individuals.
+The only thing great about this book is the ending because it justifies the sufferings of the character Jahan, that he participated in the creation of the Iconic symbol of Love "Taj Mahal."

 I highly recommend this over any other fictional book because it covers the essential questions of our life.
-Most importantly we all need to know is "how to overcome addiction" be it any kind, ranging from substance use to physical desires.
-It took me very long to finish it because there is no point reading it unless u feel the urges of the protagonist so I had to find a way to relate to the content which was being discussed.
+Most importantly, we all need to know is "how to overcome addiction" be it any kind, ranging from substance use to physical desires.
+It took me very long to finish it because there is no point reading it unless you feel the urges of the protagonist, so I had to find a way to relate to the content which was being discussed.
 The frame of mind is equally important to appreciate every memoir.

-Kate did a fine job in expressing her thought process, although she chose the hardest way to 'learn to survive' in this world.
-No one can imagine by the choice of her profession that she might come out with such flying colours.
-This book inculcates hope and optimism which is still the sole reason why I read books.
+Kate did an excellent job in expressing her thought process, although she chose the hardest way to 'learn to survive' in this world.
+No one can imagine by choice of her profession that she might come out with such flying colours.
+This book teaches hope and optimism, which is still the sole reason why I read books.

 Infidel by Ayaan Hirsi Ali

-I admire her courage to stand up against her own religion, in India people don't even dare to speak against the Traditions which are of no value in today's World still, they carry on regardless because they are afraid to say 'NO'.
-Her exceptional journey must be inspiring so many people all over the world, every bit of her struggle in Holland, her survival in refugee camps, especially when the entire world is telling you that you are 'wrong' and deep-down u can hold on to your own Faith & Judgement, then nothing can stop you to live life on your own terms.
+I admire her courage to stand up against her religion, in India people don't even dare to speak against the Traditions which are of no value in today's World still; they carry on regardless because they are afraid to say 'NO'.
+Her exceptional journey must be inspiring so many people all over the world, every bit of her struggle in Holland, her survival in refugee camps, especially when the entire world is telling you that you are 'wrong' and deep-down u can hold on to your Faith & Judgement, then nothing can stop you from living life on your terms.